XronosSchedulingLtd/schedulerinstallationdocs/https.rst

   --post-hook "service nginx restart"

-to the end of the command.
+to the end of the final line.

 You probably also want to tweak the time at which it is run.
 The default setting is to run at midnight and noon